francesca-vago/image-gallery/README.md

 # Getting Started with Create React App

-This project uses React in the Frontend and Firebase as Backend service for Database and Storage of the images.
+This project uses React in the Frontend and Firebase as Backend service for Database and Storage of images.
+You can upload pictures through the form in this website and those will be saved in the Firebase storage.

 ## Available Scripts